kangpl/semester_project_cvlab/README.md

 * **GT_AUG** put several new ground-truth boxes and their inside points from other scenes to the same locations of current training scene by randomly selecting non-overlapping boxes, and this augmentation is denoted as GT_AUG.
 * **RCNN online** Train RCNN (2nd stage) network with fixed RPN (1st stage) network
 * **RCNN offline** After training the RPN, we save the RoIs and their features for the RCNN training.
-So there are four train stragies:
+So there are four train strategies:
 (1) with GT_AUG and RCNN online
 (2) with GT_AUG and RCNN offline
-(3) without GT_AUG and RCNN online
+(3) without GT_AUG and RCNN online (we use this one as our baseline)
 (4) without GT_AUG and RCNN offline

 #### with GT_AUG and RCNN online